Fields, No. 5 Ohio State bury Cincinnati 42-0

 THE TAKEAWAY

 Cincinnati: With the drama surrounding the return of Fickell, the Bearcats were expected by many to give Ohio State more of a game.
-But the Buckeyes’ defensive line made it tough to establish any ground game.
-Ritter hit a few passes for big gains but otherwise the offensive highlights were few.
+But the Buckeyes defensive line made it tough to establish any ground game.
+Ritter hit a few passes for big gains but otherwise the Bearcats’ offensive highlights were few.

+“They just made it really hard for us to run the ball up front,” Ridder said.
+“Usually we’re a run-first offense.
+Today we had to be a pass first offense and then we really couldn’t get it going in the passing game, whether that was up front or me just connecting with the receivers.”

-Ohio State: The Buckeyes exploited the talent deficit, and their skill players and defense improved from last week.
-The team made fewer mistakes and is clicking as it heads into Big Ten play next week.
+Ohio State: The Buckeyes exploited the talent deficit, and their skill players and defense were better than last week and made fewer mistakes just in time for Big Ten play to begin next week.

 POLL IMPLICATIONS